top of page

-So instead, you can turn to games where you play as an artist, in every sense of the word.
-When tubes of paint runs out in video games, you don’t have to dig into your pockets in reality.
+If you’re aspiring to be an artist but have limited resources, a wide range of games for artists can be your option to enhance your creativity.
+These games allowed you to play as an artist, in every sense of the word.
 From painting to interior design, here’s a list of 5 games that allow you to make art!

 1. SuchArt: Creative Space